parthbhandari1/Scheduler-Notifier/README.md

 ### Other areas where you can use this approach:

-- Set daily tracker for COVID stats.
+- Set daily tracker for COVID-19 stats.

-- Daily notification to take medicine.
+- Daily notification for your tasks.

-- Hourly notification to drink water.
+- Hourly notification to drink water or perform some physical activity.

+and many more, it’s completely up to you how to use this application.